Don't Get Burned After a Disaster

 - Never pay a contractor for the entire project in advance or before the work is completed.
 California law requires that the amount of the down payment for any one improvement project, other than for construction of a swimming pool, may not exceed $1,000.00 or 10% of the contract price, excluding finance charges, whichever is less.
 It is a good idea to pay by check instead of cash because you can retain your cashed check as a receipt.

 - Be especially suspicious of door-to-door sales people who make unrealistically low estimates, refuse to leave a contract overnight, or try to sell their services by playing on your emotions.

-- If you decide to cancel a signed contract, it should be canceled within three business days of signing.
+- If you decide to cancel a signed contract, it should be cancelled within three business days of signing.
 Be sure to follow the agreement stated in the cancellation clause of the contract.
-Written notification should be sent by registered mail, so you have proof of canceling the contract.
+Written notification should be sent by registered mail so you have proof of canceling the contract.